-The Dendrochronology Research Lab ( they call it “Drill”) focuses on using tree rings to study past climate.
+The Dendrochronology Research Lab focuses on using tree rings to study past climate.
 The “DRL team” are particularly focused on the reconstruction of extreme climate events such as drought and flooding.
 The purpose of the research is to compare the data stored in trees centuries of years old to the limited weather and climate data that people have recorded over the past 100 to 150 years.

-Dr. Matthew Therrell is an associate professor of geography at the University of Alabama.
+Dr. Matthew Therrell is a professor of geography at the University of Alabama.
 His interest in dendrochronology stems from his background in history.
 He says he loves to use tree-ring records to help understand how climate variability affected people and society in the past.

 One of the first projects that got him interested in climate and history involved analyzing tree rings to determine whether the settlers of the Jamestown Colony were really as unprepared and inept as historians had previously suggested, or if there was something larger at play.
 After analyzing the tree rings of the area in Virginia, his colleagues and he found out that the settlers arrived in Virginia during one of the worst droughts in 700 years.

 “It’s like history detectives kind of stuff,” Dr. Therrell says.
 “That’s the part I like: Using trees to solve mysteries.”

 Dr. Therrell grew up in Fairhope, Alabama, left high school early to attend the liberal arts school, Huntingdon College, in Montgomery, Alabama before discovering his passion for dendrochronology.
 He says it’s probably his liberal arts background that leads him to focus on historical comparison with tree ring data.
 He got his PhD at the University of Arkansas and did postdoctoratoral work at the University of Virginia.